Tom Hardy Is About To Make Your Saturday Nights A Whole Lot More Exciting

 “James Delaney’s character has a lot of black, dark matter, and the material goes to a lot of places that aren’t pleasant.
 Which makes sense, really – why else call it ‘Taboo’?”

 The actor had his dream role in mind for a long time.
 The problem was, it didn’t exist yet.
-This is where his father, writer Edward ‘Chips’ Hardy - who penned the script - came in.
+This is where his father, writer Edward ‘Chips’ Hardy came in.

 “We both wanted to work together on a TV drama, so I went off to build context and themes around his character brief,” Chips told The Telegraph.
 “It soon became obvious that the arena and the title should be ‘Taboo’.”